FranklandJack/2DPredPreyModel/README.md

 where X=0 if the cell in the landscape is Wet and X=1 if the cell in the landscape is dry.

-To build the code; run make
-To Run the code;   run ./PredPrey YOURINPUTLANDSCAPEDATA.dat

-To generate the dat files for input from any .pnm files you have just place your pnm files in the landscapes directory and run; make dats which will generate the .dats files and place them in the main 2DPredPreyModel directory.